drobnyjt/rcpr/README.md

 # rcpr
 Rust Chebyshev Proxy Rootfinder: A robust global rootfinder using adaptive Chebyshev interpolation with automatic subdivision that accurately finds all roots of a smooth function F(x) on [a, b] using the Chebyshev-Frobenius companion matrix.
 Also included is a polynomial rootfinder for polynoials in monomial form via the monomial companion matrix.
 This work is based on the text _Solving Transcendental Equations_ (2013) by John P Boyd.

-`rcpr` has a number of dependencies.
-Most notably, ndarray, ndarray-linalg (which requires LAPACK and BLAS). rcpr has not yet succesfully been compiled on Windows.

 You can use rcpr as follows:

 Include the line: